singhkunal2050/singhkunal2050v2/src/blog/2025-08-20-building-a-cross-repository-test-automation-pipeline-from-manual-qa-nightmares-to-automated-excellence.md

 ---
-title: Building a Cross-Repository Test Automation Pipeline: From Manual QA Nightmares to Automated Excellence
+title: "Building a Cross-Repository Test Automation Pipeline: From Manual QA Nightmares to Automated Excellence"
 author: Kunal Singh
 description: Learn how to build a cross-repository test automation pipeline that reduced our SDK testing time by 80% and eliminated release-blocking bugs.
 A complete guide with code examples and implementation patterns.
 tags: